DANCEcollaborative/bazaar/README.md

 - Start the Docker containers:
    - cd bazaar_server_lobby
-   - sudo docker-compose up --build -d
+   - sudo docker compose up --build -d

 # Run a Bazaar Docker agent on a Linux server.
   - Install a Bazaar Docker agent on a server as described above.